aisingapore/TagUI/README.md

 TA.Gui converts automation flows in simple natural language into lines of JavaScript code for CasperJS & PhantomJS to perform their web automation magic.
 For example, TA.Gui will instantly convert the flow below into 120+ lines of working JavaScript code and perform the series of steps to download a Typeform report automatically.

-The flow can be triggered from scheduling, command line, REST API, URL, email etc. Everything happens in the background without seeing any web browser, so you can continue to use the computer or server uninterrupted.
+The flow can be triggered from scheduling, command line, REST API, URL, email etc. Everything happens headlessly in the background without seeing any web browser, so you can continue to use the computer or server uninterrupted.
 Running on a visible web browser is also supported, using Firefox and SlimerJS (see firefox option below).

 ```
 https://www.typeform.com